 When this type is selected, additional entries must be made above those required for a fixed rate loan.
 These are:

 - The index that will be used at the time of adjustment.

-- There are up to five families of indices that can be selected.
+- There are up to six families of indices that can be selected.
 The custom Index is usually only shown if the institution uses an internal index that is put into PrecisionLender.
 The institution’s model administrator can also choose to eliminate other families of indices.
 PrecisionLender will default to the family set by the institution.

 - The maturity of that index that will be used.

 - Once the family is chosen, PrecisionLender will show the index with a one-month maturity.
-In the case above, since Prime only has one maturity, just one selection is available in the “Prime” family.
+In the case below, since Prime only has one maturity, just one selection is available in the “Prime” family.
 If for example Libor had been chosen and the 12 month maturity is the preferred index, the user can switch to that index.

 - The spread to the index at time of adjustment.

 - This is usually some positive amount, although when Prime is the index it may be occasionally negative.
 PrecisionLender will recommend a spread that will meet the target.
 A cap and/or floor can also be chosen.